A whisk is a kitchen tool using for blending, whipping, incorporating air and eliminating lumps in food.

 Most whisks are hand-held and hand-powered, though some mechanical and electronic versions are available.

-Once seen in North America as something just for people who also have embossed personal stationery, whisks are now dead cheap, and available even in discount stores.
+Once seen in North America as something just for people who also have expensive copper pots, whisks are now very affordable and available even in discount stores.
 Many people have a collection of them in different shapes and sizes.

 Whisks can be made of metal, nylon plastic, wood or bamboo.
 Wooden ones break easily.
 Nylon whisks are quite flimsy and don’t have a lot of whisking power.
 Silicone-coated wire whisks are better.
 Better quality metal whisks have the handle sealed at both ends.